andrewzw/ColourGuess-ARM/README.md

 # ColourGuess-ARM
 2Player Colour Guessing game using ARM Programming

-This game is made using ARM Lite which can be found here https://www.peterhigginson.co.uk/ARMlite/
+This game is made in ARM Lite which can be found here https://www.peterhigginson.co.uk/ARMlite/

 ## Stages
 ### Stage 1